MH 350 - Milling machine AL-KO - Free user manual and instructions

 DANGER!
 Denotes an imminently dangerous situation which will result in fatal or serious injury if not avoided.

 WARNING!
 Denotes a potentially dangerous situation which can result in fatal or serious injury if not avoided.
+CAUTION!
+Denotes a potentially dangerous situation which can result in minor or moderate injury if not avoided.

 IMPORTANT!
 Denotes a situation which can result in material damage if not avoided.

-NOTE Special instructions for ease of understanding and handling.
+NOTE: Special instructions for ease of understanding and handling.

 2 PRODUCT DESCRIPTION